Steviggio/Projet-5-modifications-et-tests-pour-optimisation/issues.md

 - [ ] adding a Rich Snippet for the localization of the photograph
 - [ ] metas for socials like Twitter Cards and OpenGraph

-- [ ] deleting the jQuery and remplacing it with a JS galery
+- [X] Correct the jQuery code to make it work
-- [ ] minifying JS and CSS codes
+- [X] minifying JS and CSS codes
-- [ ] erasing unnecessary code in joined files(Bootstrap and Co)
+- [X] erasing unnecessary code in joined files(Bootstrap and Co)
 - [ ] Key words related to the activity and position added